 Therapist, Introvert, Idealist, and Advocate

-As a professional therapist, I believe the heart of the therapy journey beats from the relationship forged in the journey towards growth and healing.
+As a professional therapist, I believe the heart of the therapy beats from the relationship forged during the journey towards growth and healing.
 I bring all of myself into the therapy room with clients even as I choose to withhold some aspects of my personal life so as to keep the focus of treatment on client needs.
 However, I find that the heart beats stronger when we are both genuine.
-To that end, I find it beneficial for you to get to know me better by sharing more here.
+To that end, I find it beneficial for you to get to know me a little better by sharing more here.

 Re-Claiming my Sensitivity